vlandham/captain_z/out/captain_z.md

 It was said that when Hissy caught mice, it would make them walk the plank and push them overboard one by one to watch them fall into the water.

 Hissy also liked to grab seagulls out of the air as they circled the ship.
 It would then rip out all the feathers from the heads of these poor birds, and then let them go.
-As such, the only seagulls that still flew around The Sea Breaker were completely bald.
+As such, the only seagulls that still flew around the Sea Breaker were completely bald.

 The only person that could pet this mean old cat was Captain Spears himself.
 Anyone else who tried would get a deep scratch and a hiss.